WalletConnect/push-server/spec/spec.md

 {
     "id": "0000-0000-0000-0000"
     "payload": {
+        "title": "New Request",
-        "message": "You have a signing request."
+        "description": "You have a signing request."
     }
 }
 ```